 The above integral is difficult to obtain exactly, however, we can evaluate it numerically (see Fig.~\ref{fig:time_correlation}(a)) and investigate the different dynamical regimes by extracting the leading order asymptotic limits.
 For very short-times, the integrand can be expanded as a series in $t$ leading to,

 is a decreasing function of $\tau$ for large bath activities.
 This short-time behavior of the velocity autocorrelation is compared to numerical simulations in Fig.~\ref{fig:time_correlation}(b).

-At later-times, the velocity correlations shows an exponential decay $\exp(-t/\tau_v)$.
-The integrand in \eqref{time_corr} has a complex structure with poles and branch-cuts on the imaginary axis, and it is very hard to extract the exact decay time-scale $\tau_v$.
-However, evaluating the integral numerically reveals $\tau_v=\tau/2$ [see Fig.~\ref{fig:time_correlation} (c)].
+The integrand in \textcolor{black}{Eq.}~\eqref{time_corr} is hard to do it analytically, however, evaluating the integral numerically reveals that, at late-times, the velocity correlations shows an exponential decay $\exp(-t/\tau_v)$ with $\tau_v/\tau=0.5$ [see Fig.~\ref{fig:time_correlation} (c)].
 Note that this intermediate exponentially decaying regime is absent for thermal baths which corresponds to $\tau\to0$.